 One of the most common reasons for thin manure is a disturbed intestinal flora.
 Does the horse have a long period (longer than two months) of thin manure?
 Has a manure sample revealed that the horse is not infected with worms though?
-The Hartog Lucerne mix Digest brings the intestinal flora back into balance and this roughage mix also helps to reduce the growth of pathogenic bacteria.
+Hartog Digest brings the intestinal flora back into balance and this roughage mix also helps to reduce the growth of pathogenic bacteria.

 How exactly do the intestines work?

 A large, diverse population of microorganisms live in the thick and blind gut of the horse.
 The bacterial species live in symbiosis with the horse and help with the degradation of the hard to digest parts of the ration such as the crude

 In order to have sufficient absorption capacity, the intestines are not only

 The small intestinal wall is strewn with intestinal villi (intestinal flakes).
 To enlarge the surface again, the intestinal villi are equipped with microvilli.
 These intestinal villi have a life cycle of three days.
 Only

 - Large amounts of starch in the ration

 - Extreme effort

 The disturbed growth cycle of intestinal villi (intestinal cells)